laugh12321/TensorRT-YOLO/docs/en/model_export.md

 ```

 > [!NOTE]
-> When using the `--staticPlugins` and `--setPluginsToSerialize` parameters to build a dynamic model with custom plugins, encountering the error `[E] Error[4]: IRuntime::deserializeCudaEngine: Error Code 4: API Usage Error (Cannot register the library as plugin creator of EfficientRotatedNMS_TRT exists already.)` typically indicates that the engine has been successfully built, but an attempt to load and deserialize the engine detected a duplicate plugin registration.
-This error can be safely ignored.
+> When building dynamic models with custom plugins using the `--staticPlugins` and `--setPluginsToSerialize` parameters, if you encounter the error `[E] Error[4]: IRuntime::deserializeCudaEngine: Error Code 4: API Usage Error (Cannot register the library as plugin creator of EfficientRotatedNMS_TRT exists already.)`, this typically indicates that the engine build was successful, but a plugin duplicate registration was detected during engine loading and deserialization.
+In such cases, this error can be safely ignored.